atris/heroku-buildpack-C/readme.md

 # Heroku Buildpack: Ø

-Use Ø if you need Heroku to execute a binary.
+Use C-Buildpack if you need Heroku to execute a C application.

 ## Usage